ucloud/terraform-provider-ucloud/examples/intranet-lb/README.md

-# Intranet-Cluster Example
+# Intranet-LB Example

-The intranet-cluster example builds a intranet cluster infrastructure, which launches a certain amount of UHost instance with the same configuration.
-It also create vpc and subnet to the Host instances for network isolation.
+The intranet-lb example launches an intranet load balancer and attach Host instances.

 To run, configure your UCloud provider as described in https://www.terraform.io/docs/providers/ucloud/index.html